redhat-developer/yaml-language-server/README.md

 - `yaml.style.flowMapping` : Forbids flow style mappings if set to `forbid`
 - `yaml.style.flowSequence` : Forbids flow style sequences if set to `forbid`
 - `yaml.keyOrdering` : Enforces alphabetical ordering of keys in mappings when set to `true`.
 Default is `false`
+- `yaml.hoverSchemaSource`: Enable/disable showing the schema source in hover tooltips.
+Default is `true`

 ## Suppressing diagnostics